SS-NES/SS-NES-lesson/episodes/python-template.md

 - Create a new repository using `copier copy gh:nlesc/python-template path/to/destination`
 - Re-use the information from your SMP with the additional `--answers-file smp_answers.yaml` argument
-- Add extra features to your project using `copier update`
+- Change answers or extra features to your project using `copier update`

 ::::::::::::::::::::::::::::::::::::::::::::::::